MA.5.AR.2.1

 • The sum of 4 and 5 tenths and the quantity 3 times 2

 • The expectation of this benchmark is to not use exponents or nested grouping symbols.
 Nested grouping symbols refer to grouping symbols within one another in an expression, like in 3 + [5.2 + (4 × 2)].
+Explain to students that parentheses make the expression clearer, but they are not necessary when multiplication comes before addition, as seen in the example.

-• Instruction of this benchmark helps students understand the order of operations, the expectation of MA.5.AR.2.2.
+• Instruction of this benchmark helps students understand the order of operations, the expectation of MA.5.AR.2.2

 Common Misconceptions or Errors